MaibornWolff/metric-gardener/README.md

 -   function declarations (including lambda expressions)
 -   binary logical operations (like AND and OR)

+Note: In Java, the default label in a switch statement is counted for complexity metric.
 **functions**<br>
 The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, etc.